{{article.title}}

 Electricity produced by renewable energy is the best way to decarbonise energy use in the sectors that cause the majority of greenhouse gases.
 These are mainly in transport, construction and industry.

-“We aim to be a 100% decarbonised company by 2040”.
+“Our aim is to achieve a 100% decarbonised status by 2040.”

 Another way to decarbonise the economy is with indirect electrification.
 For those “hard-to-shrink” sectors, such as aviation and long-distance shipping green hydrogen can be produced from renewable electricity and thus carbon neutral fuels in gas or liquid form.